lubusIN/laravel-decomposer/README.md

 ## Roadmap

 - Add a config file to allow user to control what he/she wants to see in the view
-- Check for package updates & show if any available for the respective packages or their dependencies
+- Check for updates of the installed packages & show if any available for the respective packages or their dependencies
 - Allow other packages to add their package stats in the Decomposer report
 - Compare same dependency versions for different packages & warn user about the possible conflict.
 (Can be achieved even now as the search results highlighting is enabled, but sure it can be done in more better way)
 - Make UI more informative & UX more better
-- Anything you want in the decomposer to be added.
+- Let us know if you want anything to be added in the decomposer.
 After all the user makes the packages worth :)
-- We have created the [issues](https://github.com/lubusIN/laravel-decomposer/issues) & [labels](https://github.com/lubusIN/laravel-decomposer/labels) with the appropriate titles , where you can contribute your ideas,suggestions to be considered or let us know if you are working on a PR for that.
+- We have created the [issues](https://github.com/lubusIN/laravel-decomposer/issues) & [labels](https://github.com/lubusIN/laravel-decomposer/labels) with the appropriate titles , where you can contribute your ideas & suggestions or let us know if you are working on a PR for that.
 Always more than happy to hear & learn new things from the community.

 ## Installation